Niranjan24491/HTML5-Standards-Doc/content/tags/thead.md

   <li> When long tables are printed, the table head and foot information may be repeated on each page that contains table data.</li>

-  <li>To allow the body to be scrolled independently of the header and/or footer</li>

 </ul>

 {{% notice note %}}